-He briefly worked with producer John Barnes directing the film Freedom of Religion (1967), probably the first film made by Azzarella that was distributed on a national scale.
-He went on to form his own company, Azzarella Unlimited, and from 1970-1971 made four films for Bill Deneen’s Learning Corporation of America.
-They were exceptionally written, casted and directed by him.
+He briefly worked with producer John Barnes directing the film Freedom of Religion (1967).
+He went on to form his own company, Azzarella Unlimited, and from 1970-1971 made four films for Bill Deneen’s Learning Corporation of America, exceptionally written, casted and directed by him.
 The Andrew Jackson films (see below), in particular have delightful plot twists and the actors are magnificent (they’re uncredited, too, possibly due to a handshake agreement with the Screen Actors Guild that he could pay them below-standard ages, provided they didn’t receive screen credits).

 Azzarella directed, wrote, and produced films for David Wolper, all of which were shown on television as National Geographic specials, several of which were distributed in 16mm format to public schools, including the remarkable Last Tribes of Mindanao (1971), profiling the work of industrialist/activist Manuel Elizalde.

 According to veteran producer Nicholas Clapp, Azzarella voiced a premonition that he wouldn't live past the age of 35, so attempted to complete as many films as he could prior to reaching that age.
 On March 13, 1974, Azzarella, his girlfriend Irene Bunde, and his film crew were killed in the crash of a Sierra Pacific Airlines Convair CV-440.
-All 36 individuals aboard lost their lives, and Azzarella died at tjhe age of 34.
+All 36 individuals aboard lost their lives, Azzarella at the age of 34.
 The reason the craft, chartered by Wolper Productions for the team making a film in the 'Primal Man' series, never cleared the ridge was never determined.
 The film on which he was working was dedicated to him in the credits.

 The name Dennis Azzarella still occasionally comes up, 40 years after his death.
 But not nearly enough.
 His work was compelling and he was loved by people who worked with him (both John Barnes and Bill Deneen remembered him fondly).